ioanniskousis/amitree-api/README.md

 - post 'register' for the creation of a new user
 - post 'authenticate' for authenticating a user
 - post 'referral' for the creation of a referral code
+- get 'users' to retreive users' index
+- get 'user/:id' to retreive a user's info

 <br/>